rate-nl/ISO/ISMS.md

 # Business Continuity and Disaster Recovery Plan (BCDRP)
 **Aligned with ISO/IEC 27001:2022 and Integrated with Risk Assessment and Treatment Plan**

 ## **1. Purpose**
 This plan outlines procedures for maintaining business operations and recovering from disruptions at **Rate**, ensuring continuity of services and rapid recovery from disasters.
-It incorporates controls from the Risk Assessment and Treatment Plan (RARTP).
+It incorporates controls from the Risk Assessment and Treatment Plan (RTP).

 ## **2. Scope**
 Covers all systems, employees, cloud services, and processes supporting **Rate's platform and operations**.

 ## **3. Key Contacts**
 - **Disaster Recovery Team:**